fixongbg/simple_mame_frontend/README.md

 This frontend is just a list of your roms.
 Pick a game and play!
 <br>
 <br>
-This guide is tailored for GroovyArcade so remember to adjust resolution to your liking under `sudo gasetup`.
+This guide is tailored for GroovyArcade (which uses GroovtMAME) so remember to adjust resolution to your liking under `sudo gasetup`.
 <br>
 You can of course use this frontend with any other version of Mame.
 <br>